orev/dpst-control/README.md

 Each command does only one thing, and there is no GUI interface.
 To use:
 1. Download and unzip.
 Does not have an installer
 2. Select file
+3. If you're running `get-status.bat` you don't have to run as admin, otherwise:
-2. Right-click, Select: "Run as Administrator"
+4. Right-click, Select: "Run as Administrator"
-3. Enter administrator password if prompted
+5. Enter administrator password if prompted
-4. Reboot
+6. Reboot

 To check the status of DPST:
 * `get-status.bat`